yeojz/otplib/INTEGRATION.md

 ## Option 2: Trigger Smoke Tests via Workflow Dispatch

-After publishing, trigger the smoke test workflow in the smoke branch:
+After publishing, trigger the smoke test workflow in the smoke branch with a specific version:

 ```yaml
   trigger-smoke-tests: